cognitivetech/llm-research-summaries/detect-order-construct.md

 - Notable improvements in performance and robustness
 - Primarily focus on specific sub-tasks: Page Object Detection, Reading Order Prediction, Table of Contents (TOC) Extraction
 - Gap in research community for a comprehensive end-to-end system or benchmark addressing all aspects of document structure analysis concurrently.

-### Recently, hierarchical document structure analysis has gained traction with representative explorations like DocParser and HRDoc.
-DocParser [5] is th

 **Hierarchical Document Structure Analysis**